 Of the four pillars of New York’s music industry, this one creates the most jobs but generally has the lowest annual wages, even accounting for the big-name musicians who call the city home.
 However, one of the biggest challenges within the sector is that the small, local performance venues where most musicians begin their careers in the entertainment industry are at risk.
 Skyrocketing real estate costs, city zoning ordinances, the expenses inherent in running a public venue, and licensing issues have forced many venues to close.

 The Office of Media and Entertainment/Boston Consulting Group survey suggests that New York City has been especially successful in this arena because of its geographic proximity to other major players in the infrastructure and support services segment.
 Because finance, advertising, and media feature so prominently in New York, it makes it easier for record labels and others that drive music business deals to gain and retain their foothold.
-An entertainment lawyer NYC relies on can help forge those business relationships and industry synergies.
+A New York entertainment lawyer can help forge those business relationships and industry synergies.